GSA/search-gov-website/about/customers.md

 title: Our Customers
 tags: about-us customer-federal
 date: March 2, 2017
-last_modified_at: February 24, 2020
+last_modified_at: April 19, 2021
 sidenav: about_us
 ---

 We have a proven track record of delivering fast, relevant search results to federal agencies large and small.
-We support 35% of federal domains, with more than 2,200 search configurations from over 200 agencies, bureaus, and offices, and the District of Columbia.
+We support 35% of federal domains, with more than 2,200 search configurations from over 200 agencies, bureaus, and offices.

 <div class="customer-logo-container">
     <div class="customer-logo-item">